 Every good chicken keeper knows the importance of protecting their birds from predators.
-Most of us will, or already have lost birds to a coyote, hawk, fox, bobcat, etc, etc. It’s devastating to see the after mass, I know, it’s happened here, I lost seven birds after a coyote attack in 2016.
+Most of us will, or already have lost birds to a coyote, hawk, fox, bobcat, etc. It’s devastating to see the after mass, I know, it’s happened here, I lost seven birds after a coyote attack in 2016.
 That changed everything I loved most about keeping chickens.

 The heat plays havoc on confined chickens in the desert southwest, heat stroke is real, and it’s deadly.
-Free roam flocks have a much higher rate of survival, and are quite resourceful in finding shade and cooler ground to burrow in.
+Free-roam flocks have a much higher rate of survival and are quite resourceful in finding shade and cooler ground to burrow in.
 So this brings me to a dilemma, coop for safety from a predator, or free roam for quality of life and comfort from the extreme heat?

 Quality of Life

-Here’s some of the girls who found a comfy place in the feed room… where there’s a giant oscillating fan and mist system. 🙂
+Here are some of the girls who found a comfy place in the feed room… where there’s a giant oscillating fan and mist system. 🙂